apolyeti/sparkfit-backend/README.md

 You may read more about quantization [here](https://huggingface.co/docs/transformers/en/main_classes/quantization)

-If you do not have accees to a CUDA GPU, you may have to use a cloud service such as AWS Sagemaker or Brev.dev and use their GPUs.
+If you do not have accees to a CUDA GPU, you may have to use a cloud service such as AWS Sagemaker and use their GPUs.

 ## Getting Started